fyngyrz/aa_macro/martomac.README.md

 Option | Effect
 ------ | ------
   -t | generate `mtmtestfile.html` through `macro()`
   -o | open mtmtestfile in OS X default browser
--c | do not prefix with built-in styles (use your own!)
--s | suppress generated blank lines between block elements
--x | suppress filename report
+  -c | do not prefix with built-in styles \(use your own\!\) -s | suppress generated blank lines between block elements -x | suppress filename report
   -p | output goes to stdout
   -l | strip tailing newlines from list elements
   -d | dump canned styles to file "cannedstyles.txt" for your reference -h | wraps content of "cannedstyles.txt" or stdout in basic HTML page -m macroFileName | provide your own styles that may override the canned styles

 ## Some Examples: